jonasf/jonasf.github.io/_drafts/berlin-buzzwords-2015.markdown

 There were a lot of sessions, most if not all of the sessions can be found [on this youtube list](https://www.youtube.com/playlist?list=PLq-odUc2x7i-_qWWixXHZ6w-MxyLxEC7s).
 I encourage anyone interested in search, store or scale to watch a couple of sessions.
 I am going to watch most of the ones I didn't see live over the the next few days.

-Whether I will attend Berlin Buzzwords 2016 is still a good question.
+Whether or not I will attend Berlin Buzzwords 2016 is still a good question.
 It will be on my watch list for next year.